Lufthansa expanding lie-flat economy Sleeper Row seat to more flights

 Whether you want to sprawl out in luxury for less, or are just eager to secure more personal space the next time you fly, the so-called Sleeper’s Row lets you book three or even four adjacent seats in a single row.

-In addition to all that extra space (and the peace of mind knowing you won’t have any seatmates to contend with), travellers who book Sleeper’s Row will get a few business-class perks: a premium pillow, topper and blanket, plus priority boarding.
+In addition to all that extra space (and the peace of mind knowing you won’t have any seatmates to contend with), travelers who book Sleeper’s Row will get a few business-class perks: a premium pillow, topper and blanket, plus priority boarding.

 That’s not an insignificant step up from Air New Zealand’s Skycouch experience, which is only every three seats and doesn’t include priority boarding.